Mathilde94/deep_learning_projects/readme.md

 On the notMNIST dataset with Neural Networks, I reached 96% of test accuracy after an hour of running (it reached about 93.5% after 20minutes).

-The Convolutional Network reaches a 95% accuracy in 12 minutes.
+The Convolutional Network reaches a 95% accuracy in 12 minutes for the NotMNIST dataset.

 For SkipGram: some similar words examples are:
 ```